-By default the highlighting scheme is as follows (the colours can be adjusted in the preferences of digital circuit model – see Edit→Preferences…→Models→Digital Circuit):
+By default the highlighting scheme for circuit components is as follows (the colours can be adjusted in the preferences of digital circuit model – see Edit→Preferences…→Decoration→Analysis):

 Force init pins table enumerates the pins whose Forced init property is set.
 Note that Forced init property of a signal can be toggled while in Initialisation analyser tool by clicking the corresponding input port, output pin, or a gate.
 This enables convenient exploration of possible reset strategies.
 The tool also provides several ways of changing Force init property for a group of contacts:

 reset, set its Init to one property according to the reset active state (false for active low, true for active high), and use it to initialise all the signals that have Force init property set.

 Consider our slightly modified circuit example with a zero delay inverter inserted before a NAND gate input.
 All the signals (except for the output of zero delay inverter) are initially expected (but not guaranteed!) to be

 0, i.e. none of the driver pins have their Init to one property set.
 Let us explore initialisation strategies by activating Initialisation analyser :

 Notice that zero delay inverter is shaded in grey and its initial state cannot be forced, i.e. it is a don't touch component.
 As no Forced init property is set there is no propagated initial state, however, gate

 g0 is highlighted in magenta as problematic.
 Indeed, its output expected initial state is low, but its Boolean function evaluates to high when applied to the expected state of inputs.
 To resolve such initialisation problem the initial state of problematic pins have to be forced.
 Click gate

 g0 of press button to set Force init property of

 g0 output pin – its highlighting color should change to orange indicating that it is the designers responsibility to force this gate to the expected state.